Thie1e/cutpointr/README.md

 **cutpointr** is an R package for tidy calculation of "optimal" cutpoints.
 It supports several methods for calculating cutpoints and includes several metrics that can be maximized or minimized by selecting a cutpoint.
 Some of these methods are designed to be more robust than the simple empirical optimization of a metric.
 Additionally, **cutpointr** can automatically bootstrap the variability of the optimal cutpoints and return out-of-bag estimates of various performance metrics.

-For example, the optimal cutpoint for the included data set is 6 when maximizing accuracy.
+For example, the optimal cutpoint for the included data set is 2 when maximizing the sum of sensitivity and specificity.

 ``` r
 library(cutpointr)